keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 Note that living area data has been centered around its mean, hence the negative values on the x-axis in the graph above.

-### Second Model (Numerical Predictors Only)
+### Second Model (Multiple Regression Model)
 To account for other variables that may impact the price of homes in Kings County, a second predictor is considered.
-Referencing the original correlation heatmap, "bathrooms" is selected for the next run to create a multiple regression model.
-The "bathrooms" column is also centered around the mean to make the data more interpretable later.
+Referencing the original correlation heatmap, "bathrooms" is a discrete predictor selected for the multiple regression model.
+Its data is also centered.
 The below dataframe is passed into statsmodels to generate a new summary table:

 <img width="242" alt="Screen Shot 2023-03-08 at 9 11 27 PM" src="https://user-images.githubusercontent.com/111642763/223897809-40f15d11-a0f9-483c-8e2b-284a45905acb.png">